Michele Saracino

 • Professional Experience and Memberships

-Dr. Saracino is a member of the Catholic Theological Society of America and has served as a board member for the Society.
+Dr. Saracino is a member of the American Theological Society and acts as program chair.
+She also is a member of the Catholic Theological Society of America, currently serving on their Centennial Committee, and formerly serving as a board member for the Society.
 She has also served on the Committee on the Status of Women in the Profession for the American Academy of Religion.

 • Honors, Awards, and Grants